 Family Volunteer Program

-The Family Program is for families with children between the ages of 8 and 15 who want to enjoy the experience of volunteering together at the shelter as a family unit.
+The Family Program is for families with children between the ages of 8-15 who want to enjoy the experience of volunteering together at the shelter as a family unit.
 In the family program, a parent or guardian must volunteer with the children and provide constant close supervision of the children while volunteering.
 All members of the family who intend to volunteer must attend the orientation and TLC training.

 Adult Volunteer Program